mavryk-network/ledger-app-mavryk-baking/README.md

 or whether it's a new release of the `app.hex` files, use the same commands as you did to originally install it.
-As the keys are generated from the device's seeds and the derivation paths, you will have the same keys with every version of this Ledger hardware wallet app, so there is no need to re-import the keys with `octez-client`.
-You may need to run command `octez-client setup ledger to bake for ...` again as HWM and chain information would be erased after reinstalling the app.
+As the keys are generated from the device's seeds and the derivation paths, you will have the same keys with every version of this Ledger hardware wallet app, so there is no need to re-import the keys with `mavkit-client`.
+You may need to run command `mavkit-client setup ledger to bake for ...` again as HWM and chain information would be erased after reinstalling the app.

 ### Special Upgrading Considerations for Bakers

-If you've already been baking on an old version of Tezos Baking, the new version will not remember which key you are baking with nor the High Watermark.
+If you've already been baking on an old version of Mavryk Baking, the new version will not remember which key you are baking with nor the High Watermark.
 You will have to re-run this command to remind the hardware wallet what key you intend to authorize for baking.
 As shown, it can also set the HWM:

 ```
-$ octez-client setup ledger to bake for ledger_<...> --main-hwm <HWM>
+$ mavkit-client setup ledger to bake for ledger_<...> --main-hwm <HWM>
 ```

 Alternatively, you can also set the High Watermark to the level of the most recently baked block with a separate command:

 ```
-$ octez-client set ledger high watermark for "ledger://<tz...>/" to <HWM>
+$ mavkit-client set ledger high watermark for "ledger://<mv...>/" to <HWM>
 ```

 The latter will require the correct URL for the Ledger device acquired from:

 ```
-$ octez-client list connected ledgers
+$ mavkit-client list connected ledgers
 ```

 ## Benchmarking